-You can just pick up a book or an article and start to read your assigned pages, but it is often difficult to remember what you just read.
-Lots of wasted effort, with good intentions, is expended on running eyes over text and turning pages, without active engagement.
+Although it seems simple and straightforward to just pick up a book or an article and start to read your assigned pages, it can be difficult to remember what you just read.
+If you find yourself running your eyes over text and turning pages, without retaining the information, you have wasted your effort, in spite of your good intentions.

 1. Why did my professor assign this?
 How does it fit into the course and its objectives?